PointCloudLibrary/pcl/doc/tutorials/content/resampling.rst

 .. literalinclude:: sources/resampling/resampling.cpp
    :language: cpp
-   :lines: 23-24
+   :lines: 25

 if normal estimation is not required, this step can be skipped.

 .. literalinclude:: sources/resampling/resampling.cpp
    :language: cpp
-   :lines: 31-32
+   :lines: 28

 the first template type is used for the input and output cloud.
 Only the XYZ dimensions of the input are smoothed in the output.

 .. literalinclude:: sources/resampling/resampling.cpp
    :language: cpp
-   :lines: 34-39
+   :lines: 29

 polynomial fitting could be disabled for speeding up smoothing.
-Please consult the code API (constructor and setter) for default values and additional parameters to control the smoothing process.
+Please consult the code API (:pcl:`MovingLeastSquares<pcl::MovingLeastSquares>`) for default values and additional parameters to control the smoothing process.

 .. literalinclude:: sources/resampling/resampling.cpp
    :language: cpp
-   :lines: 43-44
+   :lines: 36-38

 if the normals and the original dimensions need to be in the same cloud, the